The Sentimental Agent: Episode list

 Airdate is for ATV London.
 ITV regions varied date and order.

 Production number is of the Network DVD order.

 Music

 The series' theme music, "Carlos' Theme", was written by Ivor Slaney who was also the director of incidental music using some musical cues of Edwin Astley.

 Slaney released "Carlos' Theme" as a single in September 1963 on the HMV record label, as did Johnny Keating in January 1964 on the Piccadilly label, but neither version reached the charts.

 DVD release

 Network released the 13 episodes on DVD in April 2010.
-Review_.